skit-ai/kaldi-serve/README.md

 ### Setup

-Make sure you have gRPC, protobuf installed on your system.
+Make sure you have gRPC, protobuf and Boost C++ libraries installed on your system.
 Kaldi also needs to be present and built.
 Let's build the server:

 ```bash